 - Two doctors and a nurse were charged on April 9 for lying about their attempts to save her.

 - Health Minister Ekaterine Tikaradze announced on April 7 that a website to schedule vaccinations will soon be available.

 - Prime Minister Irakli Garibashvili tested positive for COVID on April 6.
-His colleague, the chairman of the ruling party, announced he too had tested positive the next day.
+After recovering, he returned to work on April 20.

 - The prospect of purchasing Russian medicine at taxpayers’ expense has sparked some controversy in Georgia, where Russia is seen as an invader and occupant.
 Health officials have assured Georgians that the government has no plans to purchase Russian vaccines, but did not categorically rule out the possibility.

 - The Russia-backed breakaway Georgian region of South Ossetia has not yet received the doses of Sputnik V Russia had promised and thus vaccinations have not begun, RFE/RL’s Georgian service reported on April 19.